Day with Daeradar

 But the Elf lord's statement was cut off when Haldir glanced at him.
 "Wait," he whispered.

 Soon, both Elladan and Elrohir climbed down to the forest floor and hurried over to Haldir.
-"Pastries?" the older twin asked as he grabbed onto the guard's hand to bring their friend down to their level.
+"Pastries?" the older twin asked as he grabbed onto the captain's hand to bring their older friend down to their level.
 "What kind?"

 Haldir smiled.
-"Whatever kind you desire," he answered.
+"Whichever kind you desire," he answered.

 "Raspberry?"
 Elrohir added.